DaisukeDaisuke/AwaitFormOptions/README.md

 * ❌ Dependency-related exception **AwaitFormException** is **no longer** used at the API level.

+* ✨ However, the error id of the AwaitFormException is still used.

 * ❌ The `neverRejects` and `throwExceptionInCaller` argument have been removed, as they cause severe phpstan warnings.
   Use try-catch instead.